-One of the best things about the Redshirts is the friendships that are made during our time together.
-The sense of community and openness in our group is commented on every single year – anyone is welcome, and everyone is accepted for who they are.
+One of the best things about the Redshirts is the friendships that are made.
+The sense of community and openness in the Redshirts group is commented on every single year – anyone is welcome, and everyone is accepted for who they are.

-There are plenty of opportunities for games, building friendships, prayer, discussion, exploring, free time, a lot of laughter and the occasional ice cream during our time together, both in Lourdes and back home!
-Our aim is to return home as better people; Lourdes is the perfect place to (re)discover our faith and what it is that we believe, both as Catholics and as individuals.
+There are plenty of opportunities for games, building friendships, prayer, discussion, exploring, free time, a lot of laughter and the occasional ice cream, both in Lourdes and back home!
+Our aim is to return home as better people; Lourdes is the perfect place to (re)discover our faith and what we believe, both as Catholics and as individuals.

 If you’re interested in embarking on a journey that is guaranteed to be a whole lot of fun, help you make great friendships, understand who you truly are and grow in faith, then the Redshirts are exactly what you are looking for.
-We would love you to join our next pilgrimage, to find out more please contact us via the button below.
+We would love you to join our next pilgrimage, to find out more please contact the Pilgrimage Office.

 One of our first-time Redshirts, Anna, shared her experience of Lourdes during a school assembly: